TimUntersberger/nog/book/src/configuration/settings.md

 # Settings

-When Nog gets started for the first time it creates a new folder at `%APPDATA%/nog`.

-This folder contains all of the machine specific configurations/plugins.

-At startup the program looks for a `config.ns` file in the root of this folder and executes it if it can find one.

-The config uses a custom language called `Nogscript` which is explained in more detail in the [scripting]() section.

 Below you can find a list of settings you can change and their description:

 | Key                       | Value   | Description                                                                   |